Catel/Catel.Docs/src/vnext/catel-mvvm/services/message-service.md

 ## Requesting confirmation

 It is also possible to request confirmation from the user.
-The number of possibilities depends on WPF, Silverlight or Windows Phone is used (for example, not all platforms support *YesNo*).
+The number of possibilities depends on the target platform (for example, not all platforms support *YesNo*).

 The following code must be used to request confirmation: